jasjeev013/GoRentzyy/README.md

 5. Added Custom UserDetails Service & Authentication Provider
 6. Done with the concept of Profiles
 7. Added AUthenticationEntryPoint & AccessDeniedHandler
+8. Session time & no. of session control
+9. Authentication events